12 Top-Rated Things to Do in Peoria, Illinois

 Adjacent to Bradley University, Laura Bradley Park has given Peoria an escape into nature for more than 100 years.
 Much of the appeal of this public place remains the same today, including a high-bluff woodland landscape and thriving riparian corridor.

-Surrounding the natural features of the park, amenities like playground equipment, picnic spaces, and baseball fields appeal to the whole family.
-A scenic Japanese bridge can be found spanning Dry Run Creek within Laura Bradley, alongside an ornamental shelter surrounded by colorful landscaping.
+Amenities like playground equipment, picnic spaces, and baseball fields surround the natural features of the park and appeal to the whole family.
+A scenic Japanese bridge is found spanning Dry Run Creek within Laura Bradley, alongside an ornamental shelter surrounded by colorful landscaping.

 The Bradley Park disc golf course is one of the more popular in the area, and the off-leash dog park is a favorite among pet owners.
 The park is open from dawn to dusk every day of the year.